joshtow/Amazon-Macie-and-Lake-Formation-TBAC/README.md

 ## Step 5 - Validate permissions will Amazon Athena

 1. Navigate to [Amazon Athena](https://console.aws.amazon.com/athena) in the AWS Management Console.
+Confirm that you are in the correct Region.
 2. If this is the first time you're using Amazon Athena, click the "Explore the query editor" button; otherwise, click on "Query editor" in the navigation panel.
 3. Click on the "Settings" tab, then click on the "Manage" button.
 4. In the "Manage settings" page, for "Query result location and encryption" browse to the bucket named "<accountID>-macielflab-athena", then click "Save".